rubyatmidnight/ruby2fa/readme.md

 ## Common concerns

 Q. Can I rename my entries?

    A. No, for security reasons, it's best to not have the names be changeable.
 Set up a new key if you need to change the name.

 Q. Can I move folder order?

    A. Same answer as above; you will have to delete the folder and remake it.
 The location and order of the folders is relevant to its security.

 Q. It keeps locking on me

    A. In Settings, change the timer.
 It should have asked you for a default on first run, if it's not broken

 Q. It's not capturing the QR code on my second monitor

    A. Primary monitor only.
 Drag it over

 Q. It can't find the QR code and it's right on my desktop

    A. Make sure your mouse pointer is not covering part of it

+Q. Why is markdown so annoying sometimes
+   A. because it is